vshn/provider-cloudscale/README.md

 ### Crossplane Provider Mechanics

 For detailed information on how Crossplane Provider works from a development perspective check [provider mechanics documentation page](https://kb.vshn.ch/app-catalog/explanations/crossplane_provider_mechanics.html).

+## Run Tests for XRD and Composition

+Testing of the composition is handled by kuttl.
+You need it installed on your machine in order to run the tests.